 I share real-time setups, trades, and advanced breakdowns in my Trade Together Program: https://exp-invest.in/subscription

 I also share educational videos on using technical analysis for swing trading.
-Right now I am working on my 100 days of Stock Analysis Series on YouTube.
+You can join me for my 100 days of Stock Analysis Series on YouTube.

 Thanks for reading!